huggingface/hub-docs/docs/api-inference/rate-limits.md

 Serverless API is not meant to be used for heavy production applications.
 If you need higher rate limits, consider [Inference Endpoints](https://huggingface.co/docs/inference-endpoints) to have dedicated resources.

+Only registered users can use the Inference API.

 | User Tier           | Rate Limit                |
 |---------------------|---------------------------|
 | Signed-up Users     | 1.000 requests per day     |